Chris Eakin

 Chris Eakin is a journalist who was a newsreader on the BBC's 24-hour rolling news channel, BBC News, and a relief presenter on BBC News at One at weekends.
 He was one of the channel's launch presenters in 1997, and is a published author.
 He left the BBC on 28 May 2015.

 Early life

 Eakin was born in Northern Ireland and lived at Helen's Bay in County Down, then briefly moved to Spain.
 His father was a civil engineer.
 He moved to Heswall when he was 12.
 He learned to sail with the Fourth Heswall Sea Scouts, sailing at the West Kirby Marine Lake.
 He left Calday Grange Grammar School in 1979, which he attended with his two brothers, Michael and Clive.

 Career

-From 1979-83 he was at Wirral News.
-From 1983-85, he was a freelance journalist in Cheshire.
-From 1985-89 he was at the Liverpool Daily Post where he won North West Reporter of the Year.
-From 1989-90 he worked at Central TV as a journalist.
-From 1990-97 he was a reporter for Look North at Newcastle upon Tyne.
+From 1979 to 1983 he was at Wirral News.
+From 1983 to 1985, he was a freelance journalist in Cheshire.
+From 1985 to 1989 he was at the Liverpool Daily Post where he won North West Reporter of the Year.
+From 1989 to 1990 he worked at Central TV as a journalist.
+From 1990 to 1997 he was a reporter for Look North at Newcastle upon Tyne.
 He twice won regional journalist of the year.